A Midsummer Night’s Dream, Adelaide Festival

 The Barber of Seville, Melbourne Opera

-“…One aspect of this production that was indisputably in line with Rossini’s intentions was among its highlights: Sally-Anne Russell’s Rosina.
-The role was written for a mezzo-soprano and she has the range and flexibility to do justice to the role vocally.
+“…One aspect of this production that was indisputably in line with Rossini’s intentions was among its highlights: Sally- Anne Russell’s Rosina.
 A full, warm tone throughout from bottom to top and neatly executed coloratura passages were invested with a musical ease and lightness of touch essential to the character.
 Her vivacity and wicked sense of humour also had the power to delight and charm the audience as well as her suitors”.

 “Sally-Anne Russell is one of Australia’s current operatic and oratorio stars.
 She gave the character of Rosina believable determination, and her beautiful mezzo soprano was all that could be desired”.